-Jens Michael Wegmann, CEO of the Industrial Solutions business area since October 15, 2015, said: "by appointing

-Michael Höllermann and Johan P. Cnossen we have gained two very experienced managers to drive forward the reorganisation of Industrial Solutions in a difficult market environment and focus our organization even more firmly on the needs of customers."
+Jens Michael Wegmann, CEO of the Industrial Solutions business area since October 15, 2015, said: "by appointing Michael Höllermann and Johan P. Cnossen we have gained two very experienced managers to drive forward the reorganisation of Industrial Solutions in a difficult market environment and focus our organization even more firmly on the needs of customers."
 The new CFO, already in place since June 1, is Stefan Gesing.
-Also on the board is Dr. Hans Christoph Atzpodien, who concentrates on the management of development of Johnson Matthey as we Marine Systems.
+Also on the board is Dr. Hans Christoph Atzpodien, who concentrates on the management of Marine Systems.